Pilou97/linkedin-auto-liker/readme.md

 npm run start
 ```

-There are 5 environment variables, please fill the .env file for your purpose
+There are 5 environment variables, please , read the documentation
 ## Environment variable

  - USERNAME: your mail address or phone number of your linkedin account